QuirkyGearStudio/Lobisones/README.md

 Three games are in active development for iOS: Cartas, a memory match game; Pelota, a Simon Says ball-passing game; and Reunión, a sequence memory game with different scenarios.
 Lobisones was designed for children and the elderly, and ended up being for everyone.
 Status
-🐺 Active development — building in public, one weekend at a time.
+Active development — building in public, one weekend at a time.
+SpriteKit!